andrew-aiken/vmGoat/README.md

     ghcr.io/andrew-aiken/vmgoat:latest
 ```

-Then run all commands like you normally would except run the binary from `/vmGoat`
+Then run all commands like you normally would except run the binary from `/vmGoat` and with the `--local` flag.
-The settings will get persisted across deployments of the container.
+The settings will persist across deployments of the container.

 ## Scenarios

 ### [GitOops](scenarios/gitoops/README.md)
 Difficulty: 7/10

-In this scenario you discover a unprotected version control system, then using the new access discover a misconfiguration in a continuous deployment system that leads to privileged command execution.
+In this scenario you discover an unprotected version control system, then using the new access discover a misconfiguration in a continuous deployment system that leads to privileged command execution.